neut-devel/neut-quickstart/README.md

 ```

 Enter the container like: `docker run -it --rm picker24/neut580_quickstart:alma9`.
-For advice on a docker interface with slightly improved QOL, see [docker_run](#docker_run).
+For advice on a `docker` interface with slightly improved QOL, see [docker_run](#docker_run).

-Run `neut-quickstart --help` within the container to see the option for a high-level generator CLI:
+Run `neut-quickstart --help` within the container to see the options for an included high-level NEUT CLI:

 ```bash
 $ neut-quickstart --help